-Worldwide, businesses are increasingly pursuing sustainability or Green Growth, and this is also true of the NZ resource sector.
+Worldwide, businesses are increasingly pursuing sustainability or Green Growth, and this is also the case with the NZ minerals sector.

-There is always room for improvement, and Straterra is committed to promoting green mining in New Zealand, drawing on advances in New Zealand and overseas.
+There will always be room for improvement.
+Straterra is committed to promoting green mining in New Zealand, drawing on advances in New Zealand and overseas.

 In 2011 the Government appointed an advisory group to report on Green Growth in New Zealand.
 Drawing on work carried out by the OECD, this is an important initiative for New Zealand, and is supported by Straterra.